digital-raven/master/docs/man/master.1.rst

 **--config** *CONFIG*
         Select custom configuration file.
-This configuration file is in ini format, and the default is at ~/.config/work/work.ini.
+This configuration file is in ini format, and the default is at ~/.config/master/master.ini.

 **--root** *ROOT*
-        Specify a custom root work directory to operate on.
-This default may be configured in work's config file.
+        Specify a custom root master directory to operate on.
+This default may be configured in master's config file.

 **--version**
-        Display the version of work.
+        Display the version of master.

 FAQ